hughobrien/psu-constitution/README.md

 According to the Guide to C&S Administration 2012/2013 (pg40) and C&S Rulebook 2007 (pg42), the Students’ Union President has full voting rights as an SU Representative and we would seek that our representative from the PSU would be granted these same rights.

-## Schedule 6: PSU & ULSU Memorandum of Understanding
+## Schedule 6: PSU and ULSU Memorandum of Understanding

 Memorandum of Understanding (MoU) Between ULSU & PSU.